-As a service operation, we are concerned with the impression we make on the people who utilize the Union and Whitney Center.
+As a service operation, we want to ensure the impression we make on people is positive and professional.
 We ask that employees strive to ensure that their clothing, appearance, and hygiene are businesslike and contribute to a pleasant atmosphere for both visitors and co-workers.
 Employees are encouraged to consult with their supervisor whenever necessary regarding what is acceptable for their work area.
 Specific expectations noted below: